Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Do taxis in the Philippines accept credit cards?

-Unfortunately, no. But if you want to pay with your credit card, download the Grab ride-share app and instantly request a lift.
+Unfortunately, no. If you want to pay with your credit card, download the Grab rideshare app and instantly request a ride.

 Note that you can’t get an Uber in the Philippines anymore.

 Is it safe to use my credit card in the Philippines?